Pak govt files review petition in army chief's extension case

 Prime Minister Imran Khan had extended Gen Bajwa's tenure through a notification in August, but the Supreme Court suspended it on November 26 due to irregularities in the manner of extension.
 After three days of heightened uncertainty, Chief Justice Khosa announced that Bajwa would remain the Chief of the Army Staff (COAS) for another six months during which the country's Parliament would legislate on the Pakistan Army chief's extension/reappointment.

-Justice Khosa in his judgement note said "it has been a shocking revelation to us that the terms and conditions of service of the COAS, the tenure of his office, extension in the tenure of his office or his reappointment have remained unregulated by any law so far."
-The court observed that no law was present in the country to regulate the appointment, reappointment, extension and tenure of a four star general who is also the army chief.
+Justice Khosa in his judgment note said: "it has been a shocking revelation to us that the terms and conditions of service of the COAS, the tenure of his office, extension in the tenure of his office or his reappointment have remained unregulated by any law so far."
+The court observed that no law was present in the country to regulate the appointment, reappointment, extension, and tenure of a four-star general who is also the army chief.

 Exercising judicial restraint, the court said it was giving an opportunity to the federal government to carry out appropriate legislation through an Act of Parliament within a period of six months on the COAS.
 The unprecedented action by the apex court shook the high echelons of power.